A look inside Biden’s Oval Office

 One aspect of the office that hasn’t been touched: The Resolute Desk.
 Biden is keeping the same desk that Trump and several previous presidents have used.
 And aide said that it has not been touched since Trump left Wednesday morning.

-An photo caption in an earlier version of this story misidentified a bust behind the Resolute Desk in the Oval Office.
+A photo caption in an earlier version of this story misidentified a bust behind the Resolute Desk in the Oval Office.
 The sculpture is of Cesar Chavez.